Child Protection and Safeguarding Policy

 7.2 Parents can withdraw consent at any time and must notify Stoke Primary School if they do not wish their child’s photographs to be used.

-7.3 Photographs of children used publicly will not be displayed with their name or other personal information.
+7.3 Photographs of children used publicly will not be displayed with their name or other identifiable personal information.

 7.4 Photographs of children will be processed in line with the General Data Protection Regulation.

-8 Early Help
+8 Early Help Assessment

 8.2 Stoke Primary School works within the Coventry Safeguarding Children Partnership’s ‘Right Help, Right Time’ framework, available on the CSCP website.